-In 2023, \$1.7 million was paid to Inuit organizations, compared to \$1.6 in 2022.
-The decrease in payments in 2022 and 2023, compared to previous years, is a result of the Project being placed under care and maintenance at the beginning of 2022 and no revenue earned from Project production:

-In 2023, GN directly received \$1.8 million in tax payments from the Project, representing a 45% decrease from \$3.3 million in 2022:
+In 2024, \$1.1 million was paid to Inuit organizations, compared to \$1.7 million in 2023.
+The decrease in payments since 2022 compared to previous years has been due to the Project being placed under care and maintenance, and no revenue being earned from Project production.
+In addition, GN directly received \$1.1 million in tax payments from the Project, representing a 38% decrease from \$1.8 million in 2023.
+Additional revenue was received from indirect and induced Project activities.

-In 2023, Agnico Eagle paid 6.2 million in expansion CAPEX, \$40.8 million in care and maintenance activities, and \$22.1 million in exploration.
+Agnico Eagle paid \$60.7 million in expansion CAPEX, \$55.3 million in care and maintenance activities, \$6.4 million in corporate and administrative expenditures, \$2.4 million in exploration, and \$0.23 million in reclamation, for a total of \$125.1 million in Project expenditures in 2024.
 The Project continues to contribute to the Nunavut economy through direct and spin-off opportunities, although at a lesser rate than when the Doris Mine was in operation.